PaNOSC-ViNYL/ase/doc/ase/io/io.rst

     loop variable names to be on separate lines.

 .. note::

     Ase read and write functions are automatically parallelized if a suitable MPI library is found.
 This requires to call read and write with same input on all cores.
-For more information, see :ref:`parallel`.
+For more information, see :mod:`ase.parallel`.

 The :func:`read` function is only designed to retrieve the atomic configuration from a file, but for the CUBE format you can import the function: